Al-Moghraqa: Discovery and investigation

-Moain Sadeq, the director of the Department of Antiquities in Gaza, discovered the site in 1996.
-It was revealed during building works that removed sand dunes in the area.
-The site was surveyed as part of the Gaza Research Project in 1999, with excavations following in 2000.
-Subsequent investigations were planned but suspended due to the Second Intifada.
+Moain Sadeq, the director of the Department of Antiquities in Gaza, identified Al-Moghraqa in 1996 when building work removed sand dunes obscuring the site.
+The site was subsequently surveyed as part of the Gaza Research Project in 1999, with limited excavations following in 2000.
+Further investigations were planned but were suspended due to the outbreak of the Second Intifada.
 The area was used agriculturally, and in late 2023, the Gaza Maritime Archaeological Project documented clearances and demolition in the locality of al-Moghraqa and Tell el-Ajjul.

-Artefacts recovered from al-Moghraqa were similar to funerary objects found at Tell el-Ajju,l and the archaeologists investigating al-Moghraqa suggested it could have been used as a cemetery.
-The survey work identified two concentrations of activity (designated Site 1 and Site 2) that most likely constituted a single site.
+Artefacts recovered from al-Moghraqa were similar to funerary objects found at Tell el-Ajjul, leading the archaeologists investigating the site to suggest that it could have been used as a cemetery.
+Survey work identified two concentrations of activity (designated Site 1 and Site 2) that most likely constituted a single site.
 Artefacts found at al-Moghraqa include pieces of terracotta funerary cones with stamps from the reign of Pharaoh Thutmose III and Hatshepsut.
 While the cones are unique in the region, they are similar to cones from Egypt dated to the Eighteenth Dynasty of Egypt.
 Despite parallels from Egypt, the purpose of the cones is uncertain.